 2. Rossignol BC 65 Positrack Skis with BC Auto Ski Bindings – Men’s

-Whether you are a professional skier or consider it as a recreational activity during the winters, this ski could end up being your favorite one!
+Whether you are a professional skier or consider it as a recreational activity during the winters, this cross country ski could end up being your favorite one!
 Rossignol BC 65 Positrack Cross-Country Skis come with NNN BC Auto Bindings, offering an intelligent spin on the classic skis.